 (d) other relevant factors.

-(3) In deciding the conditions on which access to the Register, or information extracted from the Register, is to be given under this section, the Registrar must, as far as practicable, protect the persons to whom the entries in the Register relate from unjustified intrusion on their privacy.
+(3) In deciding the conditions under subsection (1) the Registrar must, as far as practicable, protect the persons to whom the entries in the Register relate from unjustified intrusion on their privacy.

+[Section 54 amended: No. 46 of 2020 s.
+14.]

 55. Search of Register

 (1) The Registrar may, on application, search the Register for an entry about a particular registrable event or other information contained in the Register.